credwood/SportsBot/README.md

 # sportsbot

-A tool for collecting Twitter conversations, fien-tuning and testing sentiment with GPT2 models from Huggingface's transformer library.
+A collection of functions for collecting Twitter conversations, fine-tuning and testing sentiment with GPT2 models from Huggingface's transformer library.

 ## Getting Started